By Morgan

 Pop Up Play - Surrey, BC

-Meanwhile, I was watching two slightly older boys smashing a cardboard box apart.
-Unsure how this would be received by the rest of the crowd, I stood at the edge of their play frame to show that this was okay here.
-They were laughing and practicing the language of anger, shouting “I… hate you!
-You stupid… box!”
+Meanwhile, I watched two slightly older boys smash a cardboard box apart.
+Unsure how the rest of the crowd would react, I stood at the edge of their play frame to show it was okay.
+They laughed and practised anger, shouting, “I hate you!
+You stupid box!
 This talk grew until one of them knelt down and bit the cardboard hard, then jumped up and shouted “I’ll bite you!
 I’ll bite you right in the toilet!”
 I turned my face away so they wouldn’t see me smile, charmed by this being the worst thing he could think to say.
 About twenty feet away, Suzanna was with the boys’ mums, explaining why I was standing near the kids but not intervening.
 She asked if they were comfortable with what they saw.

 To hear more about our Canadian adventure, check out our dedicated tour page.
 To see more from us, check out our Facebook and Twitter, and as always, check out our website.